-MCMC’s Ecological Restoration Team (formerly called the Parkland Management Team) was established in 1989, and undertakes ecological restoration and revegetation works at more than 80 sites along Merri Creek and its tributaries (and in some cases, adjacent Creeks), from Clifton Hill to Craigieburn.
+MCMC’s Ecological Restoration Program (formerly called Parkland Management) was established in 1989 and undertakes ecological restoration and revegetation works at more than 80 sites along Merri Creek and its tributaries (and in some cases, adjacent creeks), from Clifton Hill to Craigieburn.
 These works are guided by the Merri Creek and Environs Strategy, which sets out the the vision and provides the strategic direction for management needs in the catchment as well as detailing specific actions.

 Restoration and revegetation works focus on establishing and maintaining competitive indigenous vegetation through carefully targeted weed control, mulching, planting and direct seeding.
 Within the native grasslands, ecological burns are used to maintain the diversity of wildflowers and the health of the Kangaroo Grass.

 Sites are chosen according to the following priorities:

 These priorities are heavily influenced by what funding is available.
 Works are funded by direct grants and contracts from Councils and by a grants from a variety of sources.
 We also undertake work for agencies and private clients.